Robert Baldock: Career

 Baldock was archdeacon of Middlesex when he was named Controller of the Wardrobe and Lord Privy Seal on 27 January 1320 and then Prebend of Aylesbury in August 1320.
 He remained Lord Privy Seal until 8 July 1323, before being named Lord Chancellor of England on 20 August 1323.

 Baldock was elected Bishop of Norwich on 23 July 1325, but before consecration resigned the office on 3 September 1325 to avoid a collision between the pope and the King.

-In October 1326, Baldock was one of the small number of supporters who fled London with King Edward when Queen Isabella and Roger Mortimer invaded.
+In October 1326, Baldock was one of the small number of supporters who fled the London Uprising with King Edward when Queen Isabella and Roger Mortimer invaded.
 He remained with the King and the Despensers, the King's particular favorites, in their flight across England to the Despensers' lands in Wales, and was one of the last handful who attempted to cross to Ireland and failed.
 He and the King remained fugitives until their hiding place was revealed.
 Baldock lost his offices and was imprisoned in November 1326.